-Care coordination, particularly for chronic condition management and transitional care, is at the forefront of healthcare reform.
+Providing care coordination, particularly for chronic illness management and transitional care, is a priority in the healthcare reform movement.

-Care coordination involves deliberately organizing patient care activities and sharing information among all of the parties involved with a patient’s care in order to provide safer and more effective care.
-This means that the patient’s needs and preferences are known ahead of time and conveyed the right people at the right time, and that this knowledge is used to provide the patient with safe, appropriate, and effective treatment.
+Care coordination is the deliberate planning of patient care activities and sharing information to offer patients safer and more effective care.
+This implies that the patient’s needs and preferences are known ahead of time and communicated to the appropriate individuals at the appropriate time.
+This information is used to provide the patient with safe, appropriate, and effective treatment.

-Agency for Healthcare Research and Quality lists down two ways of achieving coordinated care: using broad approaches that are commonly used to improve health care delivery and using specific care coordination activities.
+The Agency for Healthcare Research and Quality has distinguished two methods for coordinating care: broad techniques frequently utilized to improve health care delivery and specific care coordination activities.